 Your credit report will be pulled (points lost for Sallie Mae) before you get a rate quote, and if you have bad credit, this will affect your approval success rate.
 Fortunately, Sallie Mae lets borrowers sign up with a cosigner.
 A cosigner will help increase your chances of approval and can lower your interest rates too.
 If you’re applying with a cosigner, you’ll need the following information for both of you:

 While Sallie Mae doesn’t specify everything that goes into the equation, various factors will be taken into consideration when you apply for a private student loan.
 Some of these may include:

 Sallie Mae has wonderfully flexible repayment terms.
-You can pay off your loan in anywhere from 5 to 15 years, and there are several ways to pay.
+Depending on which loan you have, you can pay it off in anywhere from 10 to 20 years, and there are several ways to pay.
 You can choose between variable or fixed interest rates.
 You can then also decide if you want to make zero payments while in school, deferring it all until after your grace period finishes.

 Or you can make a set payment each month while in school, and only start paying off a larger sum once you’re finished with school.
 Alternatively, you can make interest-only payments until your grace period ends.
 Flexibility is a key factor when choosing a loan provider.

 Sallie Mae uses industry-standard safeguards to keep your information safe.
 These include administrative, technological, and physical security measures.